hilmiwicak/asia-pop-40-spotify-playlist/README.md

     *Why do you have to use a server*?

     Because I use authorization code flow.
 Every authorization flow needs redirect_uri in their query parameter (except client credentials, but the scope of client credentials flow is so small) , and they returns the token inside the url (either hash parameter or query parameter).
 Server is needed to send the token into node code.

+    accessing `localhost:3000/get-token-hash?code=xxx` endpoint using GET method will automatically close the server.

 4. Starts puppeteer and getting the authorization code. `automateSpotifyToken()`
 5. Exchanging the authorization code into access token. `getSpotifyAccessToken()`